ewdlop/ScienceApp/README.md

   me: F = qv × B.

-> What is the mechanical keyboard layout the way it is
+> What is the mechanical keyboard layout the way it is now?

-  me: It was optimized for typing English
+  me: It was optimized for typing English vocabulary.